yanganto/test-with/README.md

 ## User/Group condition
-Run integration test case when the user is specific user or in specific group
+Run integration test case when the user is specific user or in specific group Require `user` feature, if default features are disabled.
 ```rust
 #[test_with::root()]
 #[test]